Suhani-1211/DegenToken/README.md

 ## Help

-For common issues or troubleshooting, refer to the following commands:

-* **Check if contract is deployed:**
+For troubleshooting common issues:

+* **Verify Contract Deployment:**
-  - Verify the contract deployment on Snowtrace or a similar blockchain explorer.
+  - Ensure the contract was deployed successfully on the blockchain explorer (e.g., Snowtrace for Avalanche Fuji).
+  - Confirm that the transaction was successful by checking the contract address and its status.

-* **Get help with Remix commands:**
+* **Help with Remix Commands:**
-  - Use the Remix IDE documentation or the help section within the IDE.
+  - Visit the [Remix IDE Documentation](https://remix-ide.readthedocs.io/) for help with specific commands.

 ## Authors

-Suhani Bajjard
+**Suhani Bajjard**
+For inquiries, feel free to contact the author.

+---

+This updated README reflects the contract's complete functionality, providing clear instructions on interacting with it.